 Myeloma, also known as multiple myeloma, affects more than 140,000 people worldwide each year – last year more than 2,000 Australians were diagnosed.

-Davina’s husband of 22 years, John, remembers the relentless radiation, chemotherapy and stem cell harvesting that followed her diagnosis.
+Davina’s partner of 22 years, John, remembers the relentless radiation, chemotherapy and stem cell harvesting that followed her diagnosis.

 “There was never really a break with it,” said John.
 “When you have myeloma you are permanently on chemotherapy, meaning hospital visits every month and blood tests at least twice a week.